TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 4/2 Kings 4.35.md

 ---

-Then he returned, and walked in the house once to and fro; and went up, and stretched himself upon him: and the child sneezed seven times, and the child opened his eyes.
+Then he returned, and walked in the house once back and forth; and went up, and stretched himself on him.
+Then the child sneezed seven times, and the child opened his eyes.